Betsy DeVos Attacked By Liberal Senators Over Guns In Schools And Her Wealth During Confirmation Hearings

 “I think that’s best left to locales and states to decide,” Betsy DeVos responded when Connecticut Senator Murphy pressed her over whether or not she felt guns had any place in or around schools.
 “I think probably there, [Wyoming] I would imagine that there’s probably a gun in the school to protect from potential grizzlies.”

 President-Elect Donald Trump’s education secretary was referencing an earlier comment made by Wyoming Senator Mike Enzi.
-During the Senate confirmation hearing Enzi had noted an elementary school in the town of Wapiti had constructed a fence to protect the children from various forms of deadly wildlife, including grizzly bears.
+During the Senate confirmation hearing, Enzi had noted an elementary school in the town of Wapiti had constructed a fence to protect the children from various forms of deadly wildlife, including grizzly bears.

 Democratic senators hammer Betsy DeVos, Trump’s pick to lead the Education Department, claiming she is unqualified https://t.co/EWrWdYDzEO pic.twitter.com/DTT1wUcIth